 If you searched for the value of silver dollars, here's the short version first: a common Morgan or Peace dollar already has serious melt value in 2026, and some dates are worth much more than that.

-So if somebody tells you an old silver dollar is only worth twenty bucks, that's not a real 2026 number.
+So if somebody tells you an old silver dollar is only worth twenty bucks, slow down and get the coin checked first.

 Start with melt value, then look for collector premium